 Dual compliance for overlapping obligations.
 Businesses that both supply the federal government and operate commercially in Quebec must satisfy both frameworks simultaneously.
 Their invoices to federal departments must be bilingual with equal treatment of both languages under the Official Languages Act, while their commercial invoices within Quebec must present French at least equally prominently under Bill 96.
 These are distinct obligations with different standards, and satisfying one does not automatically satisfy the other.

 For accounting firms managing clients with federal procurement contracts, this dual-jurisdiction reality adds a layer of complexity to invoice workflows.
-Each document must be evaluated against the correct compliance standard based on its recipient, making a strong case for streamlining invoice processing workflows for accounting firms that handle both federal and provincial billing.
+Each document must be evaluated against the correct compliance standard based on its recipient, which is why many firms find it useful to centralize invoice processing workflows across client types.

 There is also a reverse challenge.
 Many businesses across Canada receive French-language invoices from Quebec-based suppliers and need to process them accurately regardless of language.